skiffos/SkiffOS/README.md

 ## Workspaces

-Workspaces allow you to configure and compile multiple systems at a time.
+Use Workspaces to compile multiple `SKIFF_CONFIG` combinations simultaneously.

+The `SKIFF_WORKSPACE` environment variable controls which workspace is selected.

+The directory at `workspaces/$SKIFF_WORKSPACE` contains the Buildroot build directory.

-Set `SKIFF_WORKSPACE` to the name of the workspace you want to use.
-The Buildroot setup will be constructed in `workspaces/$SKIFF_WORKSPACE`.
-You can also place configuration files in `overrides/workspaces/$SKIFF_WORKSPACE/` to override settings for that particular workspace locally.
+Configuration files in `overrides/workspaces/$SKIFF_WORKSPACE/` will override settings for that workspace using the configuration package structure.

 ## Virtualization